broadinstitute/epi-lims-workflows/README.md

 - default cloudbuild SA needs Service Account Token Creator, Service Account Key Admin roles
 - compute SA (for functions) needs Cloud KMS CryptoKey Decrypter
 - cloudbuild-kms-keyring, used for encrypting / decrypting the cromwell SA credentials
+- lims-cromwell-user needs the following:
+  Pub/Sub Publisher
+  SA User
+  Storage Admin and/or Storage Object Admin

 - these steps should all be managed by terraform and/or cloudbuild so the entire environment can be redeployed (ex cloudbuild or terraform should take care of setting permissions)

+include language breakdown to demonstrate how wdl-dominated this is

 RENAME REPO TO epi-lims-pipelimes